Questions and Answers About the Christian Passover

 Question 4: Did the early Church celebrate the Passover?

 Yes, the New Testament is very clear that Christians in the early Church celebrated the Passover.

 We must first understand that they didn’t observe it in the same way Israel did in the past.
 At His last Passover, Jesus Christ instituted new symbols to reflect His sacrifice for sins.
 These new symbols were a new element He added to the Passover for New Covenant Christians.

 We read about the institution of the New Covenant Passover in Matthew 26.

 Unleavened bread now symbolized the “body” of Jesus Christ (verse 26).

 Wine now symbolized Jesus’ “blood” (verse 28).

 The Bible shows us that the early Church continued observing the Passover in obedience to Christ (1 Corinthians 5:7-8; 11:23-26).
 Today, Christians around the world observe the New Testament Passover in March or April (on the 14th day of Nisan on the Hebrew calendar) to remember and commemorate Jesus Christ’s death and its significance to our lives.
-In 2020 the New Covenant Passover ceremony will be observed after the sun sets on April 7.
+In 2021 the New Covenant Passover ceremony will be observed after the sun sets on March 26 (on the Gregorian calendar).

 You can learn about the dates of the biblical festivals for the next few years at “Festival Calendar.”